 In fact, Miriel's extremely intuitive, and I wonder now if she was so nervous and insistent on acting normal at that party because she sensed something was up.
 The night supervisor could even have been at that party, watching me, pointing me out as a troublemaker--just hadn't yet reached my boss.

 Now, fifteen years after the dream, my sister's a follower of Ammaji, the Hindu saint who hugs everyone.
 My dream-cult's looking less symbolic now!
-It's true that Amma and her organization are much more egalitarian, open and humane than the confrontational cult in my dream... but still, the similarities make me wonder.
+It's true that Amma's style is much more egalitarian, open and humane than the confrontational cult in my dream... but still, the similarities make me wonder.
 Fifteen years ago there were very few female cult leaders of any kind, so I naturally assumed she was a mere symbol for our mom or one of our bosses at the library (80% women, 100% underpaid!)